slayernominee/kyu/README.md

 an alternative git client for the command line written in rust

-this project is just for fun and nothing serios, use it at your own risk
+this project is just for fun and nothing serious, use it at your own risk

 ## Features